Batavian Navy: Background

-Before the Fourth Anglo-Dutch War, the Dutch Republic embarked on a program of fleet expansion after many years of neglect of the fleet.
-In the period from 1777 to 1789, 92 warships were built, of which 45 were ships of the line.
-But in the next period of six years only six ships (which two ships of the line) were added, and the fleet again suffered from neglect.
-While the new ships were also built with inferior materials new naval technologies were introduced, like coppering of the hulls, and new armament, like carronades.
-Naval establishments, like the port at Nieuwediep and the dry dock at Flushing were repaired and improved.
+In 1777, the Dutch Republic embarked on a program of expanding the States Navy, which had suffered from decades of neglect.
+From 1777 to 1789, 92 warships were built, of which 45 were ships of the line.
+However, from 1789 to 1795, only six ships (including two ships of the line) were built, with the States Navy once again suffering from neglect.
+While the new ships were built with poor-quality materials, they incorporated recent technological developments such as copper sheathing and carronades.
+Naval establishments, like the port at Den Helder and the dry dock at Vlissingen were repaired and improved.

-In 1792, the decision was finally taken to reserve a fixed sum on the war budget for maintenance of the fleet (which had up to that time been the responsibility of the five Dutch admiralties).
-The stadtholder proposed in 1792 to form a permanent corps of marines, but this was rejected.
+In 1792, the decision was made to reserve a fixed sum on the war budget for maintenance of the States Navy, which had up to that point been the responsibility of the Dutch admiralties.
+William V, Prince of Orange proposed in 1792 to form a permanent formation of marines, though this was rejected.
 A few years later, he was more successful with the establishment of a corps of gunners.
-Plans for establishing a corps of midshipmen, to revise the articles of war for the navy, and to have the state pay for the meals of the crews (instead of charging them for food) did not go anywhere.
+Plans for establishing a corps of midshipmen, to revise the articles of war for the Dutch navy and to have the government pay for the meals of the crews (instead of charging them for) went nowhere.

-The officers and crews of the navy were experienced and professional.
-However, the officers lacked knowledge of naval tactics.
-Officers like Admiral Jan Hendrik van Kinsbergen published theoretical works to remedy this situation in the 1780s.
-He also improved the General Seinbook (General signal book) which was used to communicate at sea between ships.
-Van Kinsbergen also introduced reforms to improve military discipline in the fleet.

-A certain number of improvements were therefore made after the war, but the incompetence of the admiralties was a big drag on progress.
-Grand Pensionary Laurens Pieter van de Spiegel, therefore, attempted to abolish them and reorganize the navy into a modern navy department, but he was thwarted in these attempts by vested interests.
-The state of the fleet, therefore, was dire when war with the revolutionary French republic broke out, and the Dutch Republic was eventually overrun by the French in early 1795.
+The officers and crews of the Dutch navy were experienced and professional, though the former's knowledge of sailing ship tactics were poor.
+Officers like Jan Hendrik van Kinsbergen published naval instructions to remedy this situation in the 1780s.
+Van Kinsbergen also improved the General Seinbook (General signal book) which was used to communicate at sea between ships, along with introducing reforms to improve military discipline in the navy.
+Several improvements were made after the Fourth Anglo-Dutch War, but the incompetence of the admiralties was a big drag on progress.
+Grand Pensionary Laurens Pieter van de Spiegel attempted to reorganize them into a modern navy department, but was thwarted by vested interests.
+The state of the Dutch, therefore, was dire when war with the French First Republic broke out in 1793, and the Dutch Republic was eventually overrun by the French army in January 1795.